-SEC.
-37. Discriminatory Acts and Practices. - The following are discriminatory acts and practices and shall be prohibited:

-(a) Discrimination in the Workplace. - The rejection of job application, termination of employment, or other discriminatory policies in hiring, provision of employment, and other related benefits, promotion, or assignment of an individual solely on the basis of actual, perceived, or suspected HIV status;

-(b) Discrimination in Learning Institutions. - Refusal of admission, expulsion, segregation, imposition of harsher disciplinary actions, or denial of benefits or services, of a student or prospective student solely on the basis of actual, perceived, or suspected HIV status;

-(c) Restriction on Travel. - Restriction on travel within the Philippines, refusal of lawful entry to Philippines territory, deportation from the Philippines, or the quarantine or enforced isolation of travellers solely on account of actual, perceived, or suspected HIV status is discriminatory.
-The same standard of protection shall be afforded to migrants, visitors, and residents who are not Filipinos citizens;

-(d) Restriction on Habitation. - Restriction n lodging solely on the basis of actual, perceived, or suspected HIV status;

-- (e) Inhibition from Public Services.
-Prohibition on the right to seek an elective or appointive public office solely on the basis of actual, perceived, or suspected HIV status; - (f) Exclusion from Credit and Insurance Services.
-Exclusion from health, accident, or life Insurance, credit and loan services, including the extension of such loan or Insurance facilities, of an individual solely on the basis of actual, perceived, or suspected HIV status despite having undergone the company's reasonable underwriting processes and pricing policies where the company's decision is other than non-acceptance of the application: Provided, That the person living with HIV has not concealed or misrepresented the fact to the insurance company, loan, or credit service provider upon application: - (g) Discrimination in Hospitals and Health Institutions.
-Denial of health services or be charged with a higher fee for such health services, on the basis of actual, perceived, or suspected HIV status; - (h) Denial of Burial Services.
-Denial of embalming and burial services for a deceased person who had HIV and AIDS or who was known, suspected, or perceived to be HIV positive; and - (i) Other similar or analogous discriminatory acts. - SEC.
+- SEC.
+37. Discriminatory Acts and Practices.
+The following are discriminatory acts and practices and shall be prohibited: - a.
+Discrimination in the Workplace.
+The rejection of job application, termination of employment, or other discriminatory policies in hiring, provision of employment, and other related benefits, promotion or assignment of an individual solely on the basis of actual, perceived, or suspected HIV status: - b.
+Discrimination in Learning Institutions.
+Refusal of admission, expulsion, segregation, imposition of harsher disciplinary actions, or denial of benefits or services of a student or a prospective student solely on the basis of actual, perceived, or suspected HIV status: - c.
+Restriction on Travel.
+Restrictions on travel within the Philippines, refusal of lawful entry to Philippine territory, deportation from the Philippines, of the quarantine or enforced isolation of travelers solely on account of actual, perceived or suspected HIV status is discriminatory.
+The same standard of protection shall be afforded to migrants, visitors, and residents who are not Filipino citizens; - d.
+Restriction on Habitation.
+Restrictions on lodging solely on the basis of actual, perceived, or suspected HIV status; - e.
+Inhibition from Public Services.
+Prohibition on the right to seek an elective or appointive public office solely on the basis of actual, perceived, or suspected HIV status; - f.
+Exclusion from Credit and Insurance Services.
+Exclusion from health, accident, or life insurance, credit and loan services, including the extension of such loan or insurance facilities of an individual solely on the basis of actual, perceived, or suspected HIV status despite having undergone the company's reasonable underwriting processes and pricing policies where the company's decision is other than non-acceptance of the application: Provided, That the person living with HIV has not concealed or misrepresented the fact to the insurance company, loan, or credit service provider upon application;

+- g.
+Discrimination in Hospitals and Health Institutions.
+Denial of health services or be charged with a higher fee for such health services, on the bases of actual, perceived, or suspected HIV status; - h.
+Denial of Burial Services.
+Denial of embalming and burial services for a deceased person who had HIV and AIDS or who was known, suspected, or perceived to be HIV-positive; and - i.
+Other similar or analogous discriminatory acts.

+- SEC.
 38. Duty of Employers, Heads of Government Offices, Heads of Public and Private Schools or Training Institutions, and Local Chief Executives.
-It shall be the duty of private employers, heads of government offices, heads of public and private schools or training institutions, and local chief executives, over all private and private establishments within their territorial jurisdiction, to establish guidelines that will prevent or deter acts of discrimination as provided under Section 37 of this Act against persons living with HIV and provide procedures for the resolution, settlement, or prosecution of said acts of discrimination.
-Towards this end, the employer, head office, or local chief executive shall, consistent with this Act and it rules, as well as guidelines issued by the DOH and relevant government agencies: - (a) Promulgate rules and regulations prescribing the procedure for the Investigation of discrimination cases and the administrative sanctions thereof; and - (b) Create a permanent committee on the investigation of discrimination cases which shall conduct meetings to increase the members' knowledge and understanding of HIV and AIDS and prevent incidents of discrimination, as well as conduct the administrative investigation of alleged cases of discrimination. (c)
+It shall be the duty of private employers, heads of government offices, heads of public and private schools or training institutions and local chief executives, over all private establishments within their territorial jurisdiction, to establish guidelines that will prevent or deter acts of discrimination as provided under Section 37 of this Act against persons living with HIV and to provide procedures for the resolution, settlement or prosecution of said acts of discrimination.
+Towards this end, the employer, head of office, or local chief executive shall, consistent with this Act and its rules, as well as guidelines issued by the DOH and relevant government agencies: - a.
+Promulgate rules and regulations prescribing the procedure for the investigation of discrimination cases and the administrative sanctions thereof; and - b.
+Create a permanent committee on the investigation of discrimination cases which shall conduct meetings to increase the members' knowledge and understanding of HIV and AIDS and prevent incidents of discrimination, as well as conduct the administrative investigations of alleged cases of discrimination.